 Requesting access to your personal data

 Under data protection legislation, you have the right to request access to information about you that we hold.
-To make a request for your personal information, contact [include details of administrator / data protection officer]
+To make a request for your personal information, contact Mrs Stacey Eckersley, Business Manager.

 You also have the right to: